heistermann/wasto-docs/docs/source/writethedocs.rst

   Username for 'https://github.com': YOUR-ACCOUNT Password for 'https://heistermann@github.com': YOUR-PASSWORD

-Have a look at https://github.com/YOUR-ACCOUNT/wasto-docs: Do you seee how your changes arrived?
+Have a look at https://github.com/YOUR-ACCOUNT/wasto-docs: Do you see how your changes arrived?
 Now you're almost there.
 Hit the `New pull request`` button and follow through.
 Once your pull request is merged by someone with write permissions, your edits will appear in the online docs.